 "I walk through the club where I work and I get frustrated watching the poor people on the machines.
 They're attached to these medieval torture devices when they could be getting a much better workout, and having fun, playing racquetball."—Jim Winterton, former head coach of the US Racquetball Team.

 An intense racquetball session burns a lot of calories and and does wonders for hand-eye coordination and reflexes.
 It also adds a fun, competitive edge to your workout routine.
-Even with all its benefits, racquetball remains underutilized as a fitness activity.
+Even with all its benefits, racquetball remains underused as a fitness activity.
 Perhaps beginners think it will be difficult to learn, or maybe they are afraid of getting hit by a ball.

 Fear not.
 "Racquetball is the easiest racquet sport to learn," says Winterton, who is currently head coach of the Junior US Racquetball Team.
 "The ball and the racquet are big, and you can hit the ball almost anywhere."
 As for getting hit in the eye, you just need to wear safety glasses.
 "Eyeguards are the first piece of equipment anyone needs.
 It only takes getting hit once to do serious damage, but if you wear eyeguards you will be safe," Winterton assures players.

 The rules of racquetball are fairly simple: "Just hit the hollow blue ball to the front wall.
 Do whatever it takes to get it there," says Kelley Beane, assistant coach of the Junior US Racquetball Team.
-Beane, who was ranked 5th nationally as a player in the 25+ age group, mentions that the ball is allowed to bounce once, but it is okay if beginners let it bounce two or three times as they learn how to hit and rally.
+Beane, who was ranked 5th nationally as a player in the 25+ age group, mentions that the ball is allowed to bounce once, but it is okay if beginners let it bounce 2 or 3 times as they learn how to hit and rally.
 "The important thing is to lighten up and have fun when you are first starting.
 If you like it, it becomes almost addictive.
 You will get pretty good pretty quick," Beane adds.

 Once you can keep a rally going, you can start keeping score.
 Winterton encourages match play because "competition pushes you and makes you work a little harder."
 Beane says as long as you play with an opponent whose ability level is well matched to yours, you will have a great time.